 Nutrisystem is similar to Weight Watchers in that it’s a full-service meal plan, rather than a simple diet.
 When you purchase foods from Nutrisystem, you’ll know exactly how many calories, carbs, and nutrients you’re consuming.
 And best of all: No meal prep is required!

 But how does Nutrisystem impact autism?
 Like Weight Watchers, Nutrisystem isn’t focused on cutting out any food groups.
 It simply aims to offer low-calorie options that taste great.
 You can still get all the vitamins and nutrients you need.

 Want to Take Fitness a Step Further?

-If you’re ready to take your fitness to the next level, sign up for private training sessions or boot camp classes with Special Strong.
+If you’re ready to take your fitness to the next level, sign up for private training sessions or group classes with Special Strong.
 Our organization exclusively hires trainers with experience working with special needs and who have special needs certifications.
-Your fitness instructor will have full knowledge of your differing ability and will be able to suggest workouts that will target both your discomforting autism symptoms as well as help you lose weight.
+Your fitness instructor will have full knowledge of your differing abilities and will be able to suggest workouts that will target both your discomforting autism symptoms as well as help you lose weight.
 Unleash the Special Strong Within when you sign up with Special Strong today!

 Special Strong provides nutrition and adapted fitness for special needs children, adolescents, and adults with autism, Down Syndrome, and other disabilities.
 Through our online training platform, we also provide special needs certification courses for educators, professionals, and parents who want to learn how to adapt fitness to serve the special needs population.